chenglou/react-spinner/README.md

 bower install react-spinner
 ```

-Or simply drop the script somewhere on your page (after React of course):
+Simply drop the script somewhere on your page (after React of course):

 ```html
 <script src="path/to/react-spinner.js"></script>